autonomymobilitylab/HenryRTD/docs/source/cameras.rst

    * If you need to change camera settings for your own project, copy the configuration file, name it with your own name/project's name, and modify it as needed.

 In short, if you need to change camera settings, make a new camera Spinnaker SDK settings configuration file, change whatever you need to, and make a new parameter file (which is given as an argument to the camera launch file) which points to the new camera settings configuration file.

+The camera driver has example values for the Spinnaker driver parameters and ready-made parameter mapping files for some cameras, and will try to use them if you don't provide ``config_file`` or ``parameter_mapping_file`` in the main parameter file.
+This is convenient for testing new cameras, but any long-term setups should get their own parameter mapping file and driver config file.

 Troubleshooting
 ---------------